-The entire installation process is usually less than 10 minutes at residential sites with outages being less than 1 minute.
+The entire installation process is usually less than 10 minutes at residential sites with outages being less than one minute.

 Q. Will I experience any interruption in power during this time?

-Yes, there will be a brief power interruption of less than 1 minute.
+Yes, there will be a brief power interruption of less than one minute.